 Periodically monitor the level of media in the neutralizer and test the pH level at the outlet.
 We recommend an annual pH test using recognized test strips or an electronic pH meter to obtain precise measurements.
 Replace the neutralizing media when the pH drops below the minimum level required by the local water authority.
 If the pH level is not specified, replace the neutralizing media when the pH is below 6.0.
 For replacement media, contact your local Navien distributor.

-4.4 System Fill Connection
+3.4 System Fill Connection

-Before filling the boiler, open the pressure relief valve by lifting the lever on top, and loosen the air vent cap to allow the system to fill properly.
-Close the pressure relief valve when the system is full.
+Before filling the boiler, remove the air vent cap to allow the system to fill properly.
+Replace the cap when the system is full.